People who are really serious about software should make their own hardware.

 Alan Kay, Creative Think seminar (1982)

-There’s something profoundly satisfying about designing at the hardware level, be it creating your own arcade game, handling unusual hardware interfaces, mining cryptocurrencies, building your own robot, analysing oodles of data, or even developing your own CPU.
-I find working with FPGAs gives me a sense of delight so often lacking in modern software development.
+There’s something profoundly satisfying about designing at the hardware level, be it creating your own arcade game, handling unusual hardware interfaces, building your own robot, creating art, analysing oodles of data, or even developing your own CPU.
+Working with FPGAs gives me a sense of delight so often lacking in modern software development.

 – Will Green, 2020